sakthysababathy/Weather/README.md

 RestSharp(for API service)

 Pre-requisite
-Need Visual Studio 2017 or above
+Visual Studio 2017 or above version

 #Setup
-Clone/Download the project into your local machine Open the project in Visual Studio
+Clone/Download the project into your local machine Open the solution in VS.
-Build and run the code
+Run the code.